Black Friday 2021: Your guide to deals and sales from Amazon, Walmart, Best Buy, Target, Kohl's and more

 Here are some more featured deals at the Target early Black Friday sale this week:

-- Buy 2, get 1 free on select movies, books, video games, board games and more
+- Buy 2, get 1 free on select toys, board games, children's books and more

 Powerbeats Pro wireless earphones: $150